 Making sure it compiles agains all required targets and contains all the required notes - is easy for such a small project.
-But there were something I just didn’t know how to deal with… More on this below.
+But there was something I just didn’t know how to deal with… More on this below.

 Portable use has some UX specifics.
 Namely, having to use keyboard and mouse is really limiting, and touch screen operation on a tablet device is much more preferred.

 While SDR# had quite clean UI, it was clearly made without such considerations.
-The core functionality - frequency navigation - were nearly impossible to perform on the go.
+The core functionality - frequency navigation - was nearly impossible to perform on the go.
 It is really hard to hit top or bottom of the right digit on the frequency display.

 At the same time, I had some examples of test and measurement equipment in access.
 These are historically made with very good tactile operation in mind.
 So I figured I can bring some of that experience to a SDR# plugin.

 First thing I wanted to address - I want to be able to perform with a thumb what was only possible to perform with a mouse.
 I implemented my own frequency display with the big buttons to select/increment/decrement a digit.
-This alone were pretty enabling experience already.
+This alone was pretty enabling experience already.

 Second thing - I quickly realize there are cases when I need to jump by predefined steps.
 Think of channels in some communication standard.
 So there it is - an additional set of controls - step size entry field and navigation buttons to move around.